 The most convenient way to reach Ryoanji Temple from Kyoto Station is by bus, as train need to transfer.

-It takes approximately 7 minutes to reach Ryoanji Temple.
 The photo above is the entrance to Ryoanji Temple.

 Highlights of Ryoanji Temple